-A precedent panel will consist of three to seven members.
-A precedent panel which does not include an extraordinary member will consist of the chair or a vice chair as the presiding member, plus two to six vice chairs.
+A precedent panel will consist of 3 to 7 members.
+A precedent panel which does not include an extraordinary member will consist of the chair or a vice chair as the presiding member, plus 2-6 vice chairs.

-A precedent panel may also consist of the chair or a vice chair acting as the presiding member, plus one extraordinary member with experience in employers' interests and one extraordinary member with experience in workers' interests, plus two to four vice chairs.
+A precedent panel may also consist of the chair or a vice chair acting as the presiding member, plus one extraordinary member with experience in employers' interests and one extraordinary member with experience in workers' interests, plus 2-4 vice chairs.
 The extraordinary members must not constitute a majority of the membership of the panel [s.
 238(7)(b)].
-When extraordinary members are included on the panel, the precedent panel will consist of five to seven members in total.
+When extraordinary members are included on the panel, the precedent panel will consist of 5 to 7 members in total.